pracsol/ModernDiskQueue/README.md

 * Typed queues are available with `PersistentQueueFactory.CreateAsync<T>(...)` or `PersistentQueueFactory.WaitForAsync<T>(...)`.
 This will create a strongly-typed queue that will handle the serialization and deserialization of elements in the queue.
 * This returned queue object can be shared amongst threads.
 Each thread should call `OpenSessionAsync()` to get its own session object.
 * Generally speaking, ALWAYS wrap your `IPersistentQueue` and `IPersistentQueueSession` in an `await using()` block, or otherwise disposed of properly (i.e. `DisposeAsync()`).
 Failure to do this will result in runtime errors or lock contention -- you will get errors that the queue is still in use.
 Be careful about using the simplified `await using` declarations introduced in C# 8.0 (no `{}`) when conducting multiple operations.
 Generally, you have more control over the scope of the object using the classic `await using [obj] {..}` statements.
-* DO NOT use the sync and async APIs interchangeably in the same queue lifecycle.
+> ⚠️DO NOT use the sync and async APIs interchangeably in the same queue lifecycle.
 The two implementations are not interchangeable and will cause deadlocks or other issues if you try to mix them.
 The lock awareness mechanisms under the hood are necessarily different for the sync and async APIs.
 Specifically, when using the async API, use the `PersistentQueueFactory` and its `.CreateAsync()` or `.WaitForAsync()` methods instead of the `PersistentQueue` constructors or the `IPersistentQueue.Create()` or `.WaitFor()` static methods.
 Every method has an Async API equivalent suffixed with *Async*.

 ### Dependency Injection Containers (first supported in v2)
 * The `PersistentQueueFactory` can be registered with your DI container.
 This will allow you to inject the factory into your classes and use it to create queues.
 Use `services.AddModernDiskQueue()` to register the factory with the default settings.